What Makes a Telehealth Platform HIPAA Compliant?

 • Secure data center protections

-Selecting a major cloud provider alone does not ensure compliance.
-Proper configuration and governance determine compliance.
+In reality, selecting a major cloud provider alone does not ensure compliance— configuration and governance determine how those safeguards are applied.

 3. Application-Level Technical Safeguards

-The application layer — including chat, video, file sharing, and patient portals — must implement technical safeguards required by the HIPAA Security Rule.
+At the application layer — including chat, video, file sharing, and patient portals — technical safeguards are implemented to meet the requirements of the HIPAA Security Rule.

 These include: